 1. Full Legal Name

-3. Age & Nationality
+3. Age & Nationality (Participants should be 18+)

-5. Creative Writing Goals for the Retreat
+5. Creative writing goals for the retreat

 7. Contact of Two Personal References (Name, Email, Address, Phone, Relationship to Applicant)

 8. What would you bring to a writing workshop community? (communication skills, patience, listening skills, etc.)

 Due to limited seats, early applications are encouraged!